the-events-calendar/tribe-common/readme.txt

 * Tweak - Obfuscated the API key for the google_maps_js_api_key field in the "System Information" screen [89795]
 * Tweak - Updated the list of countries used in the country dropdown [75769]
 * Tweak - Added additional timezone handling facilities [78233]
+* Language - 7 new strings added, 292 updated, 18 fuzzied, and 3 obsoleted

 = [4.6.2] 2017-10-18 =